 Women who both used oral contraceptives and smoked were at an increased risk of ulcerative colitis, another inflammatory bowel condition.

-While we can’t draw definitive conclusions from these observational findings, we can very cautiously say there may be an increased risk for developing inflammatory bowel disease in those who use birth control.
+While we certainly cannot draw definitive conclusions from these observational findings, some members of the medical community seem to cautiously suggest that there may be an increased risk for developing inflammatory bowel disease in those who use birth control.

 What About If You Already Have Inflammatory Bowel Disease?